 This facilitation project will provide you and your partner an opportunity to practice your facilitation skills with your peers.
-Facilitation pairs will be assigned by the instructors.
+Facilitation pairs and topics will be assigned by the instructors.
 Your team's presentation should be scheduled to last 45 minutes.
 The topic should be a social justice issue related to the topics discussed in class.
-You will provide the instructors with your topics for approval by October 26, 2011.
-You can allocate the time for your presentation in a manner that best suits your needs, but we encourage you to allow plenty of time for questions and answers.
+You will provide the instructors with your co-facilitation plan (content and process) for approval by October 29, 2013 via e-mail to both instructors.
+Additionally, you and your co-facilitation are required to meet with the instructors between November 5-19 as you are planning your facilitation.
+We are here to help and will be happy to give you feedback/suggestions on your facilitation in advance.
+You can allocate the time for your facilitation in a manner that best suits your needs, but we encourage you to allow plenty of time for dialogue, de-briefing, questions and answers.

-On the day of your co-facilitation, please submit an agenda for your co-facilitation and a list of the resources you utilized electronically to the instructors by 1:30 p.m.
+On the day of your co-facilitation, please submit an agenda for your co-facilitation and a list of the resources you utilized electronically to both instructors by 1:30 p.m.